phytal/Wsashi/UPDATES.md

   • Added the `bigletter` `reverse` `playsong` `woop` commands!
   • Added Image Generation!
 Current commands include `gru` and `butterflyman`!
   • Squished a few typos and bugs..
+### **1.8.9 Beta**
+*6/20*
+  • Added rock paper scissors!
+Use `w!rps`!
+  • Made it so that you will now have a *seperate* account per server, money is carried over, but XP is different (the leveling system was also updated :D)!
+  • Aesthetically improved the `w!command` command!
+  • Squished a bugs and fixed typos :D..
  ## Versioning System
     The way how everything is versioned is by x.y.z.
 X represents the stage it is in (In this case Beta 1.0).
 Y is for major updates, or when z reaches up to 10.
 Z is for additions and minor bugs (+2 for additions, +1 for bug fixes).
 Usually it's random (sorry lol)